– 1st Chapter –

-The Hunter shook his head, a movement the Witch was unable to see.
-The Witch took the silence as confirmation and proceeded to huddle in on herself and sob.
-She had no way of knowing how the Hunter would kill her.
-She just prayed it be quick.
-Then, she felt hands on her face, cold and rough hands.
+The hunter shook his head, a movement the witch was unable to see.
+The witch took the silence as confirmation and proceeded to huddle in on herself and sob.
+Then, she felt hands on her face, cold, rough hands.
 She hissed and unfurled her claws, obviously missing her mark when the hands did not retract.
-After a few more futile swings, she settled with crying into the other creature’s hands as he raised her face up.
-She had claws, but she had no way of knowing she did, and she had no way to know how to use them.
+After a few more futile swings, she settled with crying into the creature’s hands as he lifted her face up.

 “E-… eyes… pain?”

 She nodded – an impulsive reflex to the question.
-He could see her handicap.
-She was positive that he was going to kill her, knowing that she was completely useless and of no gain to him.
+He had found her weakness.
+She was positive that he was going to kill her, knowing that she was more vulnerable than he might have initially perceived.

-The Hunter released her face, allowing her head to droop back to its protected position.
-Then, she heard him shuffle, and hands and arms began wrapping themselves under her and lifting her off the ground.
-She struggled for an instance, but in the end all she could do was relax into the arms of the Hunter.
+The hunter dropped his hands, allowing her head to droop back to its protected position.
+Then, she heard him shuffle, and hands and arms were under her, lifting her off the ground.
+She struggled reflexively, but in the end all she could do was relax into the arms of the hunter.

-She felt him move with her across her residence, and with a loud bang the light flashed back into her impaired vision.
+She felt him move with her across her residence, and with a loud bang, the light flashed back into her impaired vision.
 She screeched and cinched her eyes, afraid the light would harm her.
-The Hunter continued to move with her, and she could soon feel the rain on her skin.
+The hunter continued to move with her, and it wasn’t long before she felt the rain on her skin.
 Cold.
 Soothing.

 Finally, she opened her eyes.
 The world was even more blinding than before – this time painful.
-But the light soon cleared and was replaced with a soft and comfortable view, one she had never seen in life.
+The light soon cleared and was replaced with a soft and comfortable view, one she had never seen in life.

 She looked around frantically, having never had this ability before.
-She saw colors she couldn’t put names to, ones she had failed to learn in life because of her handicap.
+She saw colors she couldn’t put names to, ones she had failed to learn in life.
 It was beautiful and ugly all at the same time.
-Then, she took a moment to look at herself, the claws scaring her the most when she raised them up, and they flashed like razor blades in the sun.
-Had she always had them?
+Then, she took a moment to look at herself, the claws scaring her the most when she held them up, and they flashed like razor blades in the sun.
+Had this always been part of her?

-She was scantily clad with tattered top and shredded pants.
-She could only assume it was from her careless use of her newly discovered talons, and her skin was an odd shade.
-Were all humans this color?
+She was scantily clad with a tattered top and shredded pants.
+She could only assume it was from her careless use of her talons, and her skin was an odd shade.

 Happy.
 The Witch couldn’t quite place this word, but it felt warm.

 She nodded – though she still wasn’t sure what that meant, either.
-Her Hunter’s lips turned up, it was slight, but the Witch remembered a word that described that little movement: smile.
-She tried the action out herself, but wasn’t sure if it was carried out at smoothly as his.
+Her hunter’s lips turned up, it was slight, but the witch remembered a word that described that little movement: smile.
+She tried the action out herself, but wasn’t sure it was as nice as his.

-The Hunter headed back toward her residence, but the moment he opened the door and took a step in, the Witch had to squint in order to make out even a shape.
+The hunter headed back toward her house, but the moment he opened the door and took a step in, the witch had to squint in order to make out even a shape.
 The farther he went in, the harder it became to see.
 She shrieked and fought with him, now able to land a few blows with her new ability of sight.
-However, the Hunter held fast, shaking his head.
+However, the hunter held fast, shaking his head.

-She calmed, trusting him, but still on red alert.
-He placed her on the floor and she scuttled as close to the opening of the door as possible, taking in what little light was filtering in.
+She stopped fighting, but remained stiff in his grasp, ready to pounce.
+He placed her on the floor and she scuttled as close to the opening of the door as possible, taking in what little light was filtering in from around the seams.
 She noted that the longer she sat in darkness, the more her sight became impaired.
-Even as this creature, she still had a handicap.
+Even as this creature, the blindness never fully went away.

 He let out a loud sigh and dropped to the floor.
 She watched as he wrapped his arms around himself and curled up.
-She crawled across the floor to him, watching his form shiver.
+She crawled across the floor to him, watching the slight shivering of his form.